Busayoilesanmi/LITA_Capstone_Project/README.md

  - Order Slicer: The slicer for OrderDate, CustomerID, and OrderID enables analysis of specific orders, making it easier to track sales over time or identify high-value customers.

+---
+### Conclusion

+The analysis of the customer and sales data provides valuable insights into customer behavior, product performance, and regional sales trends.
+Key findings include a significant cancellation rate, a strong preference for specific subscription types across regions, and a high concentration of sales in certain products and regions.

+### Customer Analysis

+The Analysis revealed a notable percentage of cancellations, highlighting the need for further investigation into customer retention strategies.
+The distribution of subscription types by region suggests regional preferences, which can guide tailored marketing efforts.

+### Sales Analysis
+This indicate that certain products, such as Shoes and Jackets, contribute significantly to overall revenue, particularly in the South region.
+This data can inform inventory management and promotional efforts, focusing on high-performing products and key regions.

+Overall, this analysis provides a roadmap for enhancing customer retention, optimizing product offerings, and strategically targeting regions to maximize revenue.
+These insights form the foundation for data-driven decision-making and support the company’s growth and customer satisfaction objectives.